Oil City, Pennsylvania: Media

-WKQW 1120 AM and 96.3 FM are Venango County's only locally owned radios.
-The Derrick Publishing Company, locally owned, publishes two newspapers serving the area, The Derrick (originally The Oil City Derrick) and The News-Herald.
+WKQW 1120 AM and WLOQ 96.3 FM are Venango County's only locally owned radio stations.
+The Derrick Publishing Company published two newspapers serving the area, The Derrick (originally The Oil City Derrick) and The News-Herald of Franklin.
+The owner announced both papers would cease on March 20, 2026.
+As of March 2026, they’ve announced The Derrick and The News-Herald will continue to publish online through a partnership with the Oil Region Alliance.

 Sports

 The Oil City Oilers were a Minor League Baseball team located in Oil City, Pennsylvania between 1940 and 1951.
 The team played in the Pennsylvania State Association from 1940 to 1942, and later moved to the Middle Atlantic League after World War II ended.
 The team began in 1940 when the Pittsburgh Pirates relocated their affiliate, the McKeesport Little Braves, to Oil City.
-The team stayed affiliated with the Pirates until 1947, when it began an affiliation with the Chicago White Sox.
-That year, the team's name was changed to the Oil City Refiners.
-The team's name was changed one last time to the Oil City A's, when they merged with the Youngstown A's, in 1951.
-The team then folded, along with the league, at the end of that season.
+The team stayed affiliated with the Pirates until 1947, when it began an affiliation with the Chicago White Sox and its name was changed to the Oil City Refiners.
+The team's name was changed to the Oil City A's when they merged with the Youngstown A's in 1951.
+The team folded, along with the league, at the end of that season.
+A number of Oil City's players also played in the major leagues, including Otto Denning, Mike Garbark, Al Gionfriddo, Elmer Klumpp, Junior Walsh, Hal Woodeshick, and Rudy York.

 The Oilers name originated from the Oil City Oilers earlier team that represented the city in the 1895 and 1898 Iron And Oil League and the Oil City Cubs, who played as members of the Interstate League from 1906 to 1908.